 We summarize the latest NLP technologies into five hot topics:

 How machines learn more general and effective pre-trained models (or representations) will continue to be one of the hottest research topics in the NLP area.

 One major difficulty faced by many natural language tasks is the limited amount of training data.
 Today’s researchers are investigating how to learn general and effective pre-trained representations for language understanding, where words and text are represented as vectors.
 These are useful when task-specific training data are limited.

 A Neural Probabilistic Language Model is a foundational work in neural language modeling.
 In this work, word embeddings are further fed into a neural sequence encoder to encode contextual information.
-Following this direction, many works, such Word2vec and GloVe, emerged to further improve the quality of learned word embeddings.
+Following this direction, many works, such Word2vec (opens in new tab) and GloVe (opens in new tab), emerged to further improve the quality of learned word embeddings.
 One drawback of word embedding is its lack of context sensitivity: the representation of one word is the same regardless of the context it appears in.
 Work by Peters et al. with ELMo reveal that such context-sensitive representations have already been built by the neural language model.
 Instead of only using word embeddings, ELMo also leverages the sequence encoder from the language model; and such context-sensitive representations bring drastic improvements over traditional word embedding methods.
 More recently, BERT uses a transformer-based encoder and a masked word approach to train a very large bidirectional representation from large amount of text, which again brings astounding gains in a variety of tasks.